Johann Friedrich Fasch: Works

 In 1900, Riemann asserted that Fasch's style was an important link between the Baroque and Classical periods, and that he was one of those who "set instrumental music entirely on its feet and displaced fugal writing with modern 'thematic' style’"; New Groves entry on Fasch states, "Later research has largely confirmed [Riemann's] assessment."

 Legacy

 Fasch died in Zerbst at the age of 70 on 5 December 1758.
 He was the father of Carl Friedrich Christian Fasch, born on 18 November 1736, like his father a musician of note.
 The city of Zerbst/Anhalt has been hosting International Festivals since 1983, biennially since 1993.
-The Sixteenth International Fasch Festival (2021) was cancelled due to Covid-19 restrictions.
-The 17th International Fasch Festival is scheduled to take place from 15 to 18 June 2023 in Zerbst/Anhalt.
+The Sixteenth International Fasch Festival (2021) was cancelled due to COVID-19 restrictions.
+The 17th International Fasch Festival was scheduled to take place from 15 to 18 June 2023 in Zerbst/Anhalt.